armthethinker/personal-site/projects/humane-virtuality.md

 - User testing interaction experiments is more open-ended than testing robust apps.
 Think-alouds work well.
 - Users get distracted.
 Let them know they were heard, then push them in the direction you are interested in.
 - Given the state of consumer-awareness and experience, it’s likely you’re the first person to give your test users access to VR.
 Let them be amazed.
-- Focus on what you’re testing.
+- Focus on what you are testing.
 If the visual design isn’t important, use someone else’s work there.
 - A few settings variables and keyboard shortcuts exponentially speed up personal testing during development.
 "
 %}